2kHammer/ActivityTrackerPC/README.md

 > + Pomelo.EntityFrameworkCore.MySql/6.0.2
 > + Microsoft.EntityFrameworkCore.Tools.DotNet/6.02

-##Before use
+## Before use
 >If you want to use the program you have to do the following things:
 > + Create the required MariaDB database through a migration
->   + The database approach is code first, this means you could
-      create a migration with Microsoft.EntityFrameworkCore.Tools.DotNet.
+>   + The database approach is code first, this means you could create a migration with Microsoft.EntityFrameworkCore.Tools.DotNet.
 With this migration you could create the database.
 > + Adjust the connection string in ActivityTracerContext.cs (Writer.DB, line: 9)
 > + Adjust the path for the json file in FileWriter.cs (Writer, line: 15)
-> + timer änderungen

-##Entity relationship diagram
+## Entity relationship diagram